Structural Change, Employment, and Inequality in Europe: an Economic Complexity Approach: Data reconstruction

 \end{itemize}

-In order to pick the data reconstruction strategy that best approximates the observed data, we compare the Mean Absolute Error of each strategy across the 5 validation samples.
-As shown by table \ref{tab:my-table}, the strategy that minimises the prediction error across the different validation subsamples is the first -- i.e. the one that interpolates internal values linearly, and extrapolates external values taking the first and last available data point as constant, both backward and forward.
+In order to choose the data reconstruction strategy that best approximates the observed data, we compare the Mean Absolute Error of each strategy across the 5 validation samples.
+As shown by Table \ref{tab:mae_interpolation}, the strategy that minimises the prediction error across the different validation subsamples is strategy number 1.
+Therefore, the final employment dataset used to construct the specialisation matrix interpolates internal missing values linearly, and extrapolates external values taking the first and last available data point as constant, both backward and forward.
+According to our test, this strategy is the one that is most likely replicate the real data.